mollywilliams/grace-notes.github.io/_topics/adam.md

 The soil into which the seed is planted is the human body.
 The body is the perishable, the dishonorable, the weak, the soulish.

-The soulish is from the Greek word psuchikos.
+The soulish is from the Greek word ψυχικος.
 Soulish is used elsewhere in Scripture (1 Cor 2:14; James 3:15; Jude 1:19) to connote a person without a human spirit.

-The weakness is from the Greek word astheneia, which emphasizes the inability of the human to make the conversion.
+The weakness is from the Greek word ἀσθενεια, which emphasizes the inability of the human to make the conversion.

 The perishable is obvious.